 - Khijr Khan, the son of Alauddin, served as its inspiration for naming.

-After that, he began his growth in South India.
+After that, he began advancing towards South India.

-- Ramdev, a king of the Yadav dynasty, governed during this time.
+- Ramachandra, a king of the Yadav dynasty, governed during this time.

 - Ramdev’s refusal to pay Alauddin’s annual tax led to an assault on the empire of Devgiri.

 - Ramdev was carried to Delhi, where he ultimately gave himself up.

 - Prataparudra, the regional emperor, was the monarch of the dynasty named Kakatiya.

 - His empire was incredibly wealthy, which eventually led to Alauddin’s attack.

 - He embraced Alauddin’s reign and gave him the Kohinoor diamond.